-A student has the right to cancel their Enrollment Agreement and obtain a refund of all charges paid through attendance at the first class session or the seventh day after enrollment, whichever is later, less the non-refundable two-hundred and fifty dollar (\$250) fee.
+A student has the right to cancel their Enrollment Agreement and obtain a refund of all charges paid through attendance at the first-class session or the seventh day after enrollment, whichever is later, less the non-refundable two hundred fifty dollar (\$250) fee.
 Students who wish to cancel their enrollment agreement must notify the CHSU-COM Office of Admissions of the cancellation by email or mail.
-If a student obtains a loan to pay for an educational program, the student will have to repay the full amount of the loan plus interest, less the amount of any refund.
+If a student obtains a loan to pay for an educational program, the student may be required to return all, or a portion of, their loan.
+If the student has received a disbursement as a result of a credit balance on their account, they will be responsible to repay this loan amount plus interest directly to the lending institution.